xmtp/xmtp-dot-org/docs/concepts/architectural-overview.md

 - Encrypted key material, which includes a shared secret for message encryption.

-- Support for optional custom [conversation IDs](/docs/build/filter-conversations#set-a-conversation-id) and other [metadata](/docs/build/filter-conversations#set-conversation-metadata).
-Clients can use these IDs and metadata to [filter](/docs/build/filter-conversations) and [label](/docs/build/filter-conversations) conversations.

 To learn more, see [Invitations](https://github.com/xmtp/proto/blob/main/PROTOCOL.md#invitations) in the `xmtp/proto` repo.

 #### Conversation topic V2